-This monastery is normally closed to the public but our guide had connections with the administrator of the area and we were lucky to get in.
+This monastery is normally closed to the public, but our guide had connections with the administration of the area and we were lucky to get in.
 It was my favorite site on the trail as it was the most authentic (although, unfortunately, badly damaged).

 Mar Sarkis (Saint Sergius)

-This is a church under the oldest and largest oak tree of the valley.
+This is a church under the oldest and the largest oak tree of the valley.
 Not much more is known about it.
-There's a beautiful view allowing you to admire a whole cross-section of the valley from the church.
+There's a beautiful view, allowing you to admire a whole cross-section of the valley from the church.

 Author: Tom @ Adventurous Travels